litlbo1/storedge/README.md

 # storedge

-# Mobile warehouse.
+# Mobile Flutter warehouse.

-Вevelopment is underway, the application will be ready soon
+Development is underway, the application will be ready soon